knobs-dials/arduino-promicro-usb-volume/README.md

 # arduino-promicro-volume

-A USB volume and mute button
+A USB volume and mute button for computers, done by acting like a keyboard.

 ![v0.1](https://raw.githubusercontent.com/scarfboy/arduino-promicro-usb-volume/main/v0.1.JPG)

 Version 0.1, for wiring reference.

 ## Hardware